 Irish tradional cuisine is a peasant cuisine and food in a poor household is never wasted.
 There is nothing that illustrates this so well as the pig.
 Few ordinary Irish households in the past would have eaten beef – this was a food for the rich – but many kept a pig and it is said that they ate every part of it except for the grunt.

-Crubeens (pictured above) or pigs trotters, tripe (pigs stomach) and drisheen (a blood sausage) were all popular dishes and are still eaten in parts of the country, notably Cork.
+Crubeens (pictured top) or pigs trotters, tripe (pigs stomach) and drisheen (a blood sausage) were all popular dishes and are still eaten in parts of the country, notably Cork.

 Irish people are still extemely fond of their fried breakfast, which always includes pork sausages, bacon rashers and black pudding (another type of blood sausage).

-When times are hard free food is a real bonus and there is and was plenty of it availble in the woodlands and around the shores of Ireland.
+When times are hard free food is a real bonus and there is and was (and is) plenty of it available in the woodlands and around the shores of Ireland.